-Looking to start working as a general contractor in New Mexico (NM)?
+Looking to start working as a general contractor in New Mexico?
 It may be quite hot during the summer months, but the long-lasting warmth means plenty of construction opportunities year-round.

 To operate in New Mexico, the first thing you’ll need is a general contractor license.

-If you’re wondering how to get a general contractor license and start operating a general contractor in New Mexico, here’s everything you need to know:
+If you’re wondering how to get a general contractor license and start operating a general contracting business in New Mexico, here’s everything you need to know:

 - Do you need a license to be a general contractor in New Mexico?